christineberger/dbt-tutorial/README.md

 ### The files in this repository are a result of practicing the tutorial for dbt found at https://tutorial.getdbt.com/tutorial/.
-Below are the answers to the solutions for the supplemental excercises from the tutorial:
+Below are the answers to the solutions for the supplemental excercises from the tutorial.
+Please note that these are my individual answers attempted on my own before watching the video walk-through of the additional exercises:

 ### Excercise Set #1: Build your first models
 - Write some bad SQL to cause an error — can you debug this error?